Measuring collective diffusion properties by counting particles in boxes: Comparison to a common Fourier-based approach

 The fundamental difference between experiments and simulations is that the simulated data has periodic boundary conditions.
 To mimic the experimental situation, we run a simulation on a much larger simulation box and do the $D(k)$ analysis on a cropped subset of the data, see Fig.~\ref{fig:fourierIssues}-d (dark green).
 Under these simulated non-periodic boundary conditions, we recover a similar divergence in $D(k)$ as found experimentally.
 This demonstrates that the absence of periodic boundary conditions is at the origin of the artefact.
 The resolution of the dynamic structure factor is thus intrinsically limited by the finite field of view of the experiment.

 While a detailed investigation of why this artefact appears is beyond the scope of this work, edge effects are its roots.
-Such edge effects are common on Fourier transforms of images, where numerous techniques have been developed to limit related artefacts~\cite{moisan2011periodic,zuccolotto2024improving}.
+Edge effects are common on Fourier transforms of images, where numerous techniques have been developed to limit related artefacts~\cite{moisan2011periodic,zuccolotto2024improving}.
 Such techniques are not directly applicable to discrete particle positions, and hence to the computation of $F(k,t)$ via Eq.~\eqref{eq:fkt}, yet motivate perspectives for improvement.
-To conclude this investigation, we simply raise caution and stress that the relevant values of $k$ to observe dynamic behaviour over should be taken such that $2\pi/k \lesssim 0.1 L_x$ for experimental data with observation windows $L_x$.
+To conclude, we simply raise caution and stress that for experimental data with observation windows of size $L_x$, $k$ should be restricted such that $2\pi/k \lesssim 0.1 L_x$ when probing dynamic behaviour.